How much is your car worth?

 The Q8 has .5 inches more front legroom, 1.2 inches more front shoulder room, 2.1 inches more rear headroom, .7 inches more rear legroom and 2.3 inches more rear shoulder room than the XT5.

-The Q8 has a larger cargo area with its rear seat folded than the XT5 with its rear seat folded (67.5 vs. 63 cubic feet).
+The Q8 has a larger cargo volume with its rear seat folded than the XT5 with its rear seat folded (67.5 vs. 63 cubic feet).

 The Q8’s standard towing capacity is much higher than the XT5’s (7700 vs. 1000 pounds).